appyd-fr/home/Cypher.md

 Edges reduces effort and abilities costs

 Effort : -3 to pool, reduces difficulty by 1, subsequent -2 for diff -1
+Effort score : max nb of effort can be used

 Creating character : type, descriptor, focus, arc